OrchardCMS/OrchardCore/src/docs/reference/modules/Email/README.md

 The `OrchardCore.Email` module provides you with the capability to integrate additional providers for dispatching email messages.
 To achieve this, you can easily create an implementation of the `IEmailProvider` interface and then proceed to register it using one of the following approaches:

-If your provider does not require any settings, you may register using the `AddEmailProvider<>` extension.
+If your provider does not require any settings, you may register it using the `AddEmailProvider<>` extension.
 For instance:

 ```csharp
 services.AddEmailProvider<YourCustomImplemenation>("A technical name for your implementation")